Welding Cracks & How to Prevent Them

 1. Choose the Correct Filler Material

-Also, keep filler rods, wires, and stick electrodes free from moisture to protect them from hydrogen infusion.
-If you are welding high-strength steels or want to reduce the odds of hydrogen-induced cracking, use low-hydrogen stick welding electrodes like E7018.
+For high-strength steels or to reduce hydrogen-induced cracking, use low-hydrogen stick welding electrodes like E7018.

 2. Preheat The Metal